Gangneung: Sunrise

-Gyeongpodae Area
+Gyeongpodae area

 Gangneung is considered special due to its access to both a lake and the sea.
 Gyeongpodae is a pavilion overlooking a Gyeongpo lake.
-It is said that one can see the moon five times when at Gyeongpodae.
-One sees the moon once in the sky, once reflected in the lake, once reflected in the sea, once reflected in the drinking glass, and once more in the eyes of a lover.
+It is said that a person can see the Moon five times when at Gyeongpodae: once in the sky, once reflected in the lake, once reflected in the sea, once reflected in the drinking glass, and once more in the eyes of a lover.
 The site of Gyeongpodae is known for its location east of the centre of the city.

 Inside the Gyeongpodae pavilion, built with 28 pillars, is the Gyeongpodaebu, a poem by Yul Gok.
-Gyeongpodaebu describes the movement of the heavens and the moon.
-The best view of the moon is on the 15th of the lunar month.
+Gyeongpodaebu describes the movement of the heavens and the Moon.
+The best view of the Moon is on the 15th of the lunar month.

 The nearby Gyeongpo Beach has a sandy beach and a line of fresh seafood restaurants, with its proximity to Seoul making it a popular summer destination.